craftninja/intro_to_tdd_2/README.md

 angry dog
 You have a very nice dog, that hates to be poked, but you like to poke the dog!
 You poke the dog and the dog will "growl" to warn you to stop.
 But, if you poke the dog three times, the dog will "bark" instead.

+buffered logger
+You need to write a class that can write log messages to a file.
+This logger should wait until the log method has been called 5 times before it actually writes out to the file.
+When the logger is initialized, it needs to take a string which represents a file path.
+When you call the log method, you pass it a string - like "I'm logging something" After you've called the log method 5 times, it writes all five messages out to a file.
+For each message it writes out the date and time (including the hour / minute / second / millisecond) as well as the string you passed it.
+Each message should be on it's own line in the file.
+After you call it 5 more times, it should write out 5 new lines, etc...
+NOTE: in order for your tests to be reliable, you'll need to delete the log file _before_ every spec.